The cover letter is out: What’s hot (and what’s not) in job searching in 2015

-It’s that conversation that got me thinking about some of the things we have all been taught about job searching that just aren’t true anymore.
-Of course trends vary by industry, and believe it or not traditional roles still exist for which people submit printed resumes by mail.
+Some of the things we that we used to be taught about job searching are no longer true.
+Of course trends vary by industry, and believe it or not traditional roles still exist for which people submit printed resumes by snail mail.

-But for the rest of us, here’s a look at what’s in and what’s out in job searching for 2014.
+But for the rest of us, here’s a look at what’s trending in job searching for 2015.

 What’s out: Cover letters